eberfreitas/elm-express/README.md

 `elm-express` and sent to your Elm application to be handled. `elm-express` does not have a router in place.
 You can use pattern matching to properly build your model using the request's URL as well as other information (like the request's method), just like you could do if you were building a client-side SPA.

+## Example

+For a full featured example of this library capabilities, you can visit the [`/example`](https://github.com/eberfreitas/elm-express/tree/main/example) folder.
+There you will have a pretty good overview of both the Elm side of the application as well as how to wire it up with JavaScript.